How to Declutter Your Home In 6 Easy Steps

 Step 5: Create a System

 To maintain a clutter-free home, it’s essential to establish a system that works for you.
 Assign designated places for each item and develop organizing habits that suit your lifestyle.
-This system will help prevent clutter from accumulating again in the future.
+This system will help prevent clutter from accumulating again.

 Step 6: Maintain the Clutter-Free Environment